-- Has a physical or mental impairment that substantially limits one or more life activities including walking, talking, seeing, hearing, breathing, learning and working
+- Has a physical or mental impairment that substantially limits one or more major life activities including walking, talking, seeing, hearing, breathing, learning and working

-- Has a record of such an impairment
+- Has a record of such impairment

-- Is regarded as having such impairments
+- Is regarded as having such impairment

 Please allow 7 business days for the scheduling of the initial intake interview and 7 business days to arrange a sign language interpreter.